paolomaccallini-hub/EMEA-Pan-European-ME-Patient-Survay/README.md

   <em>Figure 1.
 Gamma bimodal fit of age at first symptoms, performed by maximum likelihood estimation (MLE) by the function `mixfit()` of the R package `mixR`.
 The two-sided Kolmogorov-Smirnov test was used to test the null: the distribution comes from the fitted density. </em>
 </p>

-The parameters of the two gamma densities for females, males, nd both sexes are reported in Table 2.
-For the analogous results of the lognormal distribution, see the files in the repository.
+The parameters of the two gamma densities for females, males, and both sexes are reported in Table 2.
+For the analogous results of the lognormal and normal distributions, see the files in the repository.
 Remember that only for males, the bimodal density significantly fits the data.

 | Group               | Proportion | Mean  | SD   |
 |---------------------|-----------:|------:|-----:|